 There are various control methods that will allow you to solve insect issues.
-You might need to use insecticide on your rhododendron, but some insects, such as mites, can be blasted away with a garden hose.
+You might need to use insecticide, but some insects, such as mites, can be blasted away with a garden hose.

 Just do your best to be proactive if you suspect that your rhododendron has insect issues.
-You can save the rhododendron, but you’ll want to take action soon so that it can continue to thrive.
+You can save it, but you’ll want to take action soon so that it can continue to thrive.

 Pay Attention to Your Rhododendron

-If you pay attention to your rhododendron, then it should be easier to take care of any issues.
-Curling leaves might be very concerning, but you can get the rhododendron back to normal by troubleshooting what is wrong.
+If you pay attention to your rhododendron, it should be easier to take care of any issues.
+Curling leaves might be very concerning, but you can get it back to normal by troubleshooting what’s wrong.

-It might be as simple as solving a drought issue or you might need to stop watering the rhododendron too much.
+It might be as simple as solving a drought issue or you might need to stop watering it too much.
 Fungal infections are also more common than many people realize.